Everyone has advice to give you on this.

 When you breastfeed, a hormone called cholecystokinin (CCK) is released in your baby as they feed.
 This makes your baby sleepy which is why they often drift off during a feed.
 The levels of CCK rise to a peak at the end of a feed, then drop, then peak again 30 to 60 mins later.
 This later peak is thought to be caused by the breastmilk, especially the fat, in your baby’s stomach.
 Your baby feeds to sleep, then may wake again shortly.
 If you then give your baby a top-up feed, they will often drop off into a deeper sleep.

-Knowing that breastfeeding helps babies go to sleep, means that it is a normal thing to do.
-It is certainly quick and convenient if you want your baby to go to sleep so you can eat dinner or go out!
+Breastfeeding your baby to sleep isn't a ‘bad habit’.
+They will still learn to settle in a different way for other people.
+But it is certainly quick and convenient if you want your baby to go to sleep so you can eat dinner or go out!

 Other ways to get your baby to sleep